SABS-R3/software-engineering-day1/_episodes/02-python-intro.md

 The following things happen:

 1. A new integer object '1' is created, and an address in memory is found for it.
-1. The variable "number" is will refer to that address.
+1. The variable "number" will refer to that address.
 1. A new integer object '2' is created, and a different address in memory is found for it.
 1. The variable "number" is moved to refer to that different address.
 1. The old address, containing '1', now has no labels.